 Credit hours generally indicate how much work a student can expect in a class.
 Typically, a 3-credit-hour class might meet for one hour three times a week.

-Example: Students need at least 120 credit hours to graduate at the University of Illinois.
+Example: Students need at least 120 credit hours to graduate at UIUC.
 Liz’s idea to take them all in one semester proved unsuccessful.

 13. STUDY ABROAD

 The act of earning credit hours in another country by taking classes or participating in specific, pre-approved programs.

 Example: To Rachel’s dismay, that entire semester spent “studying abroad” in the donut shop won’t count toward her graduation requirements.

 The instructor of a college course who has achieved a doctoral degree or some other postgraduate degree.
 Some professors prefer to be addressed as “Professor,” while others may prefer “Doctor” or another title, but they’ll tell you what to call them on the first day of class.
 It’s likely that not all of your college instructors will be professors.